 Sewing machines are handy for creating stylish patterns in your own home, either for clothing, decorative pillows, quilts, or even for doing some quick adjustments on items you’ve bought.
 Some models can be quite expensive, though not everyone can afford these high-end machines.
 For those on a budget, it is easier than you may think to find a cheaper model, without sacrificing too many of the features you need.

-When you begin your search for a new sewing machine, you may notice the huge price range between models.
+When you begin your search for a basic sewing machine, you may notice the huge price range between models.
 The ones that cost less than $100 are quite cheap, especially when you see price tags of up to $800 on other sewing machines.

 Of course, you can still get a good one at a much lower price.
 Just make sure it has features like an automatic needle threader, numerous built-in stitches, a top load bobbin, a free arm, and an adjustable foot pedal.
 If it comes with a few extras for more detailed work that still save time, even better.